textcreationpartnership/A00227/README.md

 ##Content Summary##

 #####Front#####
-Articles to be inquired of in the visitation to be had in the byshopricke of Norwyche, now vacant in
+ARTICLES TO BE INQVIRED OF IN THE VISITATION TO BE HAD in the byshopricke of Norwyche, now vacant, i
 #####Body#####

-Articles to be inquired of in the visitation to be had in the byshopricke of Norwyche, now vacant in
+1. Articles to be inquired of.

 #####Back#####
-Articles to be inquired of in the visitation to be had in the byshopricke of Norwyche, now vacant in **Types of content**
+Imprinted at London by Reynold Wolfe.Cum priuilegio ad imprimendum solum.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!